robertjamison/robertjamison.github.io/_posts/2021-07-06-bye-privacy-hello-world.md

 ### the people's plea for restraint

-> "We can safely say there is no law in this country to justify the defendants in what they have done; if there was, it would destroy all the comforts of society, for papers are often the dearest property any man can have."
+> *"We can safely say there is no law in this country to justify the defendants in what they have done; if there was, it would destroy all the comforts of society, for papers are often the dearest property any man can have."*
-> - Lord Camden, when speaking on a warrant to seize papers from a British home in 1765.
+> Lord Camden, when speaking on a warrant to seize papers from a British home in 1765.

 In the 1970s, privacy advocates began pressuring the Government and Private Industry to protect our data from harms and threats that didn't even exist yet.
 In 1973, FIPs successfully lobbied for the U.S. Department of Health, Education, and Welfare to create "Fair Information Practice (FIPs) Principles".
 Ever since 1973, all FIPs have been comprised of four central concepts:
 1. Rights of Individuals: Providing notice, choice, consent, and data subject access to all users.